BenazizaAbdelkaderRiyadh/ai-outfit-check/README.md

 3. As this project uses ES modules directly in the browser via an import map, there is no build step required.
 4. Open `index.html` using a local web server.

----

-This project was built to demonstrate the capabilities of the Gemini API in a modern frontend application."# ai-outfit-check"